Watch YouTube Video: Apache JMeter – Folder Structure

 Above is the folder structure of JMeter.
 Each folder contains sub-folders or files.
 Starting with the root folder.

-‘apache-jmeter-<jmeter version number> is the root folder which contains all the JMeter related folder and files.
+‘apache-jmeter-<jmeter version number> is the root folder which contains all the JMeter-related folders and files.
 In the above example, apache-jmeter-5.3 is the root folder.

 Under this root folder, the first folder which you will get is ‘/backup’ folder.
 If you haven’t done scripting yet then you may not get this folder.
 Because this folder is created by JMeter when you start scripting.
 At the time of the first script, JMeter automatically creates this folder and saves the script in it after a certain interval.
-These back-up files are in .jmx format.
-There is a limit for the number of back-ups taken by JMeter for a particular script.
+These backup files are in .jmx format.
+There is a limit to the number of backups taken by JMeter for a particular script.
 This limit can be changed by modifying the respective value in the jmeter.properties file.

 The docs folder contains image, CSS and API subfolder.
 The stuff in this folder is helpful for JMeter documentation and presentation.
-The image sub folder contains JMeter logo, the CSS sub folder contain relateds style.css file etc.
+The image subfolder contains the JMeter logo, the CSS subfolder contains the related style.css file etc.

-This folder contains XML, XSL, BSH, sh files which are supporting files for JMeter GUI.
+This folder contains XML, XSL, BSH, and sh files which are supporting files for JMeter GUI.

 The lib folder contains all the executable jar files which are required for JMeter functioning.
 These files are as same as jar file of java. /lib folder contains two subfolders /ext and /JUnit.
 The /ext or extension sub-folders are useful when you add an external plugin in the JMeter.

-The last folder is printable_docs, in which you can see JMeter related documents, demos, JMeter tutorial in PDF format which are under extending sub-folder and user manuals in HTML format.
-If you want to open any file just double click on it and the related topic will be opened.
+The last folder is printable_docs, in which you can see JMeter-related documents, demos, and JMeter tutorials in PDF format which are under extending sub-folder and user manuals in HTML format.
+If you want to open any file just double-click on it and the related topic will be opened.